-Though white spots are not necessarily caused by braces, it is true that this type of tooth discolouration is more common among people who have been wearing braces.
+Though white spots are not necessarily caused by braces, it is true that this type of tooth discoloration is more common among people who have been wearing braces.
 White spots and braces are linked because braces can make it much more difficult for a person to properly clean their teeth.
 The most common location for white spots tends to be either along the gumline or around the edges of the brackets.
 Not every patient who has braces will get white spots.
-In fact, the majority of orthodontic patients will not have white spots after treatment.
+In fact, the majority of orthodontic patients will not have any after treatment.
 It is a relatively uncommon effect of wearing braces.

 White spots are actually an area of the tooth where the enamel does not contain enough strengthening minerals.
 This type of demineralization is caused by bacteria that can flourish in the mouth when it is not properly cleaned.
 These types of bacteria produce byproducts that gradually wear away at the teeth.
 When the minerals are removed from the surface of the tooth, the area because hollow, so it looks lighter.
 The area may be rough, pitted, indented, or raised.

 One of the first things you will probably need to do is focus on re-mineralization.
-This is a special technique that involves applying a mineral rich cream to your teeth and letting it sit for a while.
+This is a special technique that involves applying a mineral-rich cream to your teeth and letting it sit for a while.
 The teeth are very absorbent, so the minerals will sink into the white spots and help to strengthen teeth.
 In addition to building tooth strength, re-mineralization will also help the white spots to fade.

 What Can You Do to Prevent White Spots?

-Use a mouthwash with fluoride to ensure that your teeth remain properly mineralized.
+- Use a mouthwash with fluoride to ensure that your teeth remain properly mineralized.

-Consider using an electric toothbrush with a head specifically for braces wearers to ensure that your teeth are properly cleaned.
+- Consider using an electric toothbrush with a head specifically for braces wearers to ensure that your teeth are properly cleaned.

-Floss once a day to remove bacteria that can hide between teeth.
+- Floss once a day to remove bacteria that can hide between teeth.

-Talk to your orthodontist about putting a sealant on your teeth to help them resist bacteria.
+- Talk to your orthodontist about putting a sealant on your teeth to help them resist bacteria.